Welcome to ID Inclusion

 ⭐ Why This Work Is Needed

-Many barriers people face are invisible – but the impact is reflected in national data:
+Many barriers people face are invisible, but their impact is reflected in national data:

 - Disabled people are 30% less likely to be employed (ONS, 2022)